 Neither of those accomplish the goals of a true amino acid drink.
 The true goal is to fuel performance and accelerate recovery.

 NutraBio’s Intra Blast contains a perfect blend of BCAAs, EAAs, ergogenics, and recovery agents to help you get stronger and recover better.
-Now, Intra Blast isn’t an all-new product to hit the market, but they do have a brand new flavor: Orange Mango, and it is fantastic.
+Now, Intra Blast isn’t an all-new product to hit the market, but they have two brand new flavors: Orange Mango and Sweet Tea, and they are both fantastic.

-We loved the Orange Mango Super Carb that we recently tried (free samples here!) and think this is worth bringing to your attention as now you can get that same great taste before or during your workout.
+We loved the Orange Mango Super Carb that we recently tried and think this is worth bringing to your attention as now you can get that same great taste before or during your workout.